cost-optimised-cloud 2 min read

 3. What Does It Cost per Unit of Business Output?

 The total Azure cost of a workload is a number.
-Cost per transaction, cost per customer, cost per API call — those are metrics.
+Cost per transaction, cost per customer, or cost per API call — those are metrics.

 When a workload costs £10,000 per month but nobody knows the cost per unit, the organisation cannot make an informed decision about whether that spend is justified.
-The number might be excellent.
-It might be alarming.
-Without the denominator, nobody knows.
+If a team cannot answer this, they are not managing cost; they are managing a budget line.

 These questions do not require technical knowledge to ask.
 They require that someone with authority is asking them consistently.
 The teams that answer them well have already thought through cost as part of the design.
-The teams that struggle with them have not — and that is where the conversation needs to go.
+The teams that struggle with them have not — and that is where the architecture conversation needs to go.

 If these questions are surfacing problems in your organisation, get in touch — they are solvable architecture problems, not permanent budget lines.